torvalds/linux/Documentation/core-api/assoc_array.rst

 object before returning.

-The internal tree will be packed down if possible as part of the iteration to reduce the number of nodes in it.
+The internal tree will be packed down if possible as part of the iteration to reduce the number of analdes in it.

-The ``iterator_data`` is passed directly to ``iterator()`` and is otherwise ignored by the function.
+The ``iterator_data`` is passed directly to ``iterator()`` and is otherwise iganalred by the function.

-The function will return ``0`` if successful and ``-ENOMEM`` if there wasn't enough memory.
+The function will return ``0`` if successful and ``-EANALMEM`` if there wasn't eanalugh memory.

 It is possible for other threads to iterate over or search the array under the RCU read lock while this function is in progress.
 The caller should